SimpleAuthentication/SimpleAuthentication/ReadMe.md

+# :no_entry: DEPRECATED

+This repo is now **Deprecated** and only under maintenance mode.
+No further work will be done unless it's pretty serious (bad flaw, etc).

+ASP.NET Core has superceeded this repo with their (much better) [Core-Identity solution](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/identity?tabs=visual-studio%2Caspnetcore2x).

+---

 ![SimpleAuthentication - making authentication ... simple](http://i.imgur.com/eEJBOiY.png)

 **SimpleAuthentication** is a ASP.NET library that makes it really easy and simple for developers to add *Social Authentication* to an ASP.NET application.
 It currently targets .NET 4.x framework, not the new .NET Core framework.